 Ingredients

-- 1 serrano pepper (or any other moderately hot chili pepper, minced)
+- 1 jalapeno pepper (or any moderately hot chili pepper, minced)

 - Salt to taste